Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-file - a script that prints the type of the file ln -s - a script that creates a symbolic link cp -u *.html .. - a script that copies all the HTML files from the current working directory to the parent of the working directory
+file - a script that prints the type of the file ln -s - a script that creates a symbolic link cp -u *.html .. - a script that copies all the HTML files from the current working directory to the parent of the working directory mv [[:upper:]]* /DIR  - a script that moves all files beginning with an uppercase letter to the directory /DIR rm *[~]  - a script that deletes all files in the current working directory that end with the character ~ mkdir -p  - a script that creates the directories ls -amvp  - command that lists ALL the files and directories, separated by commas, directory names should end with a slash, alpha ordered, . and .. listed at the very beginning, only digits and letters to sort; digits should come first
+0 string SCHOOL School data
+!:mime School
+file -C -m FILE  - a script that create a magic file used with the command FILE to detect data files